JulioJu/scholarProjectWebSemantic/README.md

     https://github.com/protegeproject/protege/issues/903 (issue posted by me)
     (Window "Inconsistent ontology explanation" not displayed )

-* As I say in « Protégé, generalities » section, Protégé 5.5 have some problems with reasoners.
-Use Protégé 5.2 or 5.6.
+* As I say in « Protégé, generalities » section, « Regressions on Protégé 5.5 »
+    , ***use Protégé 5.2 or 5.6, not Protégé 5.5***.
+    Note that Protégé 5.5 add some useful functionalities, like a button to copy and past URI of an entity

 * Note, on the official doc « Building from source » of https://github.com/protegeproject/protege/wiki/Building-from-Source